Coronation Street: United Kingdom

-In January 2008, ITV axed the Sunday episode, and instead aired a second episode on Fridays, at 8:30 pm, with the final Sunday episode airing on 6 January 2008.
+In January 2008, ITV axed the Sunday episode, and instead aired a second episode on Fridays, at 8:30 pm, with the final Sunday episode airing on 6 January 2008, though some episodes thereafter continued to air occasionally on Sundays, usually for when an episode was displaced from one of its regular slots by a live football match.
 From 23 July 2009 to September 2012 the Wednesday show was replaced with an episode at 8:30 pm on Thursdays.
 A sixth weekly episode was added on Wednesdays at 8:30 pm from 20 September 2017.

 In March 2020, it was revealed that episodes that were currently filming for future broadcast (as episodes are filmed a few weeks in advance) during the COVID-19 pandemic would be shown differently.
 Instead of six episodes a week, only three episodes would be broadcast, airing as normal on a Monday, Wednesday and Friday at the normal timeslot of 7:30 pm.
 The actions provided would be made effective starting from 30 March.
 Simultaneously, the announcement also mentioned that the elderly cast of the show would be "written off" due to health advice issued by Public Health England and the NHS.
 On 22 March, ITV released a statement confirming that filming of both Coronation Street and Emmerdale was suspended.

 In June 2020, ITV announced that filming would resume on 9 June.
 However, due to the new health and safety measures, cast members over the age of 70 or with underlying health conditions did not come back on set, until the production could determine it is safe for them to return.

 In July 2020, ITV announced that Coronation Street would return to the normal output of six episodes a week in September that year.

 In October 2020, Maureen Lipman and David Neilson made their first appearances since July that year, as all cast members over the age of 70 had temporarily left the series earlier in the year.
 William Roache, Barbara Knox and Sue Nicholls returned in December.

 On 22 January 2021, ITV announced that filming would be suspended from 25 January in order to rewrite "stories and scripts as a consequence of the coronavirus pandemic" and to "review all health and safety requirements".
 ITV also confirmed that this decision would not affect their ability to deliver six episodes a week.

 In January 2022, it was announced that after 60 years in the 7.30 pm slot, Coronation Street's transmission time would move to 8 pm due to the ITV Evening News having a longer duration, pushing Emmerdale into the 7.30 pm slot on weeknights.
 The double-bill episodes on Mondays, Wednesdays and Fridays have merged into hour-long slots on these days.
 The new scheduling went live on Monday 7 March 2022.